ccnyacm/git-and-node-instructions/README.md

 If the nvm command is not working for you on the Mac, then check this section for additional troubleshooting: [https://github.com/creationix/nvm#install-script](https://github.com/creationix/nvm#install-script).

-## Tools to Test API
+## Development Tools
-For the purposes of testing the API, we will be using [Postman](https://www.getpostman.com/apps).
+### Postman
+[Postman](https://www.getpostman.com/apps).
 Download the version corresponding to your machine.
+Postman allows you to test APIs and make sure your logic works.

+### Docker
+[Docker](https://www.docker.com/) allows you to work along different applications making sure your environments are the same within the applications